MaximilianKaindl/DeepFFMPEGVideoClassification/Readme.md

 - [FFmpeg Documentation](https://ffmpeg.org/documentation.html)
 - [OpenVINO Toolkit](https://docs.openvino.ai/)

-> **Note:** Some of these references may be missing or have moved since this documentation was created.
-Please check for the most up-to-date sources if links are broken.

-## 🙏 Acknowledgements
+## Acknowledgements

 - The OpenAI CLIP team for their groundbreaking work
 - Microsoft Research for the CLAP model
-- The FFmpeg community for their continuous development of the platform
+- The FFmpeg community for their continuous development
 - The PyTorch team for LibTorch
+- The mlc-ai Team for their cross-platform C++ tokenizer binding library